TimmyCOCO/Project-List-Management/README.md

 # Project-List-Management-Application
 This is a project developed based on the previous application.

-The web application mainly uses **NodeJS-Express + Handlebars** to CRUD the information of projects into Postgres database.
+The web application mainly uses **NodeJS-Express + Handlebars** to develop.
+It allows to CRUD the information of projects into Postgres database.

 ## Steps to work: